yolk/mite-rb/README.md

 ## Install

-Install the lib as a ruby gem from gemcutter:
+Install the lib as a ruby gem:

-    sudo gem install mite-rb -s http://gemcutter.org
+    gem install mite-rb

-mite-rb requires activeresource and activesupport in version 2.3.2 or above.
+mite-rb requires activeresource and activesupport in version 2.3.14 or above.

 ## Documentation